Devtr0n/Selenium-C-Sharp-Example/README.md

 navigating to google.com, executing a search for 'Selenium HQ' & asserting some values from the results page (see comments).

-For more information please see my blog post here: https://blankstechblog.com/2019/05/23/cross-platform-selenium-with-dotnet-core/
+For more information please the blog post here: https://blankstechblog.com/2019/05/23/cross-platform-selenium-with-dotnet-core/